Expressivity of Neural Networks with Random Weights and Learned Biases

 \textbf{Remark 1:} We note that, in Eq.\ref{eq:prob-bound}, $\n$ will likely also depend implicitly on $\parambound$.
 If $\parambound$ is very small then we will need to stack many ReLUs on top of each other to attain a large enough dynamic range to approximate the desired function (see \S \ref{sec:fftheory}), leading to a larger number of units.
 Conversely, if $\parambound$ is very large we will need to sample a large number of units before we get parameters appropriately close to the desired subnetwork configuration.
 This suggests the existence of some sweet spot in the value $\parambound$, which we leave for future work to explore.

 \textbf{Remark 2:} We observe that this bound appears to be very weak.
 For example, if one wished to use it to find a masked network to match an MLP with input, hidden, and output dimensions of only $1$, $3$, and $1$ respectively, with a per-parameter error of $\epsilon=0.05$ an error probability of $\delta = 0.1$, and with $\gamma=0.1$, this bound would suggest we need a hidden layer of $m \geq 8.34\times 10^{12}$ neurons in the bias learning network.
-In light of the numerical experiments, it is clear that while the math here provides proofs of existence for bias learning it does not say anything useful about the hidden layer width scaling required.
+In light of the numerical experiments, it is clear that while the math here provides proofs of existence for bias learning it massively over-estimates the layer widths required in practice, and thus does not say anything useful about the hidden layer scaling required by bias-learning.

 For the following proposition we consider the discrete time dynamical system that we wish to approximate to be as in Eq.\ref{eq:ds}.